pizzalover125/sten0/README.md

 <img width="725" height="383" alt="image" src="https://github.com/user-attachments/assets/6cb3fec4-ae82-48f8-ad84-396f5681bf3c" />

 ### CAD
 I used Onshape for the entire CAD.
 It's pretty basic, as I wanted to have an exposed PCB.
 To achieve this, the design only features a backplate.
-The case uses M2x3 screws to hold everything in.
+The case uses M2x3 screws to hold everything in (including OLED!).
+Split in half in Slicer to print on a regular sized printer bed.

 <img width="1451" height="574" alt="image" src="https://github.com/user-attachments/assets/63cf98a7-1206-4cbf-a3d4-17cdc3985e31" />